 Many vloggers work exclusively to market toys.
 Indeed, some are very young children who are paid to promote products.
 The larger brands like LEGO have their own channels and there is cross-over with tradition TV shows too.
 Therefore, in the world of toys, it can be hard to distinguish what is entertainment and what is marketing.

 It’s very hard to predict what will be the next big toy trend.
 However, there are plenty of toys and games that have stood the test of time.
 Others reinvent themselves to remain relevant in a fast-moving world.
-For example, Monopoly has multiple new tie-ups each year.
+For example, Monopoly has multiple new versions each year.

-The appeal of new toys
+Christmas Must Have Toys – The appeal of new toys

 New things are always highly prized.
 Children love a novelty especially when it comes to toys.
 They will look to other people to see if something is worth having.
 If a friend, or someone else they admire, has a present they think looks good then they may well want it too.
 This is how crazes take off.